zimolzak/etrigger-primary-care/e-triggers-primary-care.md

 % E-triggers for VA Primary Care
-% Andrew Zimolzak, Li Wei, Usman Mir, Ashley Meyer.
+% Andrew Zimolzak, Li Wei, Usman Mir, Ashley Meyer
-% 2023-04-17
+% 2023-05-03

 For the PSCI grant (VA Houston partnering with VA Greater Los Angeles and VA Puget Sound), here is a list of electronic triggers previously